Teewa56/Xmass-shortest-path-algorithm/README.md

 - Overall: Practical for hundreds of houses in Banana Island!

 **🍪 Special Notes:**
-- All three implementations use Euclidean distance (can upgrade to Haversine for real GPS coords)
+- All three implementations use Euclidean distance
 - Sample data uses approximate Banana Island, Lagos coordinates
 - Each includes festive console output with emojis!